IRS overhaul passed by House

 The IRS said it got the systems up and running and employees worked through the night to deal with a backlog.
 But the agency still gave taxpayers an extra day to file, moving the deadline from midnight Tuesday to midnight Wednesday.

-Lawmakers, though, said the poorly-timed chaos on the agency’s busiest day of the year is all the more reason to force changes, updating the IRS’s aging infrastructure and making it easier for people to use online services.
+Lawmakers, though, said the poorly timed snafu on the agency’s busiest day of the year is all the more reason to force changes, updating the IRS’s aging infrastructure and making it easier for people to use online services.

 “God indeed has a sense of humor, or a deep understanding of public policy,” said Rep. Patrick McHenry, North Carolina Republican.
-“That glitch at the IRS is just the public acknowledgement of the desperate need that we know this agency has to be modernized.”
+“That glitch at the IRS is just the public acknowledgment of the desperate need that we know this agency has to be modernized.”

 Members of both parties overwhelmingly supported the bipartisan measures.
 A technology and cybersecurity-focused bill passed 414-3, and a bill that aims to improve taxpayer services, enforcement, and organization passed 414-0.